RuthAngus/aviary/README.md

 NOTEBOOKS
 =========

+*Get_cluster_scatter*: Calculate the scatter in the clusters to estimate errorbars.

 *Comparison_with_Spada*: Comparing model with the model of Spada & Lanzafame (2019).
 Didn't get very far, but has code to load pickled results.